N. Korean Test Of Likely Hypersonic Missile Fails: Seoul Military Official - UrduPoint

 The missile took off from an area in or around Pyongyang at about 5:30 am (2030 GMT) and South Korean and US intelligence agencies were conducting a detailed analysis, Seoul's Joint Chiefs of Staff said in a statement.

-The JCS official said the test of what appeared to be a hypersonic missile ended in failure after a journey of some 250 kilometers.
+The JCS official said the test of what appeared to be a hypersonic missile ended in failure after a journey of some 250 kilometres (155 miles).

 More smoke than usual appeared to emanate from the missile, raising the possibility of combustion issues, the official said, adding it may have been powered by solid propellants.